NoelDeMartin/soukai-solid/README.md

 ## Solid Models vs Solid Documents

-Soukai is a library designed to work with document databases, hence calling it an ODM (Object Document Mapper).
+Soukai is a library designed to work with document databases using the [Active Record](https://en.wikipedia.org/wiki/Active_record_pattern) pattern.
 This usually means that a Soukai model maps to a database document, and documents are stored within collections in the database.

 In Solid, however, things work a little different.
 A Solid container is the equivalent of a collection, but Solid documents don't map directly to Soukai models.
 Instead, Soukai models represent RDF resources.
 This is an irrelevant distinction when a Solid document only contains a single RDF resource, but that's rarely the case.
 Proper RDF modeling often results in documents containing information about multiple resources.